 Strategy 5: Organise assets and make them widely available.

 We get it.
 No one got into creative direction to organise folders in a shared drive.
 As your team grows and assets proliferate, effective and efficient asset management only becomes more important to making sure your brand is runway-ready at all times.
 When picking a platform, look for one that operates securely and simply across any device and allows for seamless collaboration.
 In some cases, it might not be your platform that needs an upgrade, but how you use it.
 In either case, you’ll want to begin by asking yourself the following questions:

 - Which ones do we use the most?

 - What categories make the most sense for how we plan to use our assets?

 This final question is the most difficult — and the most important — as it relates to searchability.
 As the numbers of On Being’s images and contacts have swelled over the years, Erin Colasacco has relied more and more on a sophisticated tagging system.
 The system considers the medium and style of art, be it photography or graphic design, as well as the moods it evokes — and has saved her countless hours of digging.

 More than a style guide.

-Your brand identity is more than a list of fonts, images, and colors.
+Your brand identity is more than a list of fonts, images and colours.
 It’s an ethos that both your team and your customers can rely on in a fast-changing market.
-The benefits of a consistent brand identity go far beyond helping you narrow your choices for your next caption on Instagram.
-Prioritize your brand purpose in every client interaction and you’ll inspire trust in your customers, who know they can rely on your brand and everything it represents.
+The benefits of a consistent brand identity go far beyond helping you to narrow your choices for your next caption on Instagram.
+Prioritise your brand purpose in every client interaction and you’ll inspire trust in your customers, who know they can rely on your brand and everything it represents.